wjordan/bootsnap/README.md

 We use the `*_path_cache` features in production and haven't experienced any issues in a long time.

-The `compile_cache_*` features work well for us in development on macOS and Linux, depending on the provided cache implementation.
+The `compile_cache_*` features work well for us in development on macOS, and Linux is also supported with a file-based cache.

 `disable_trace` should be completely safe, but we don't really use it because some people like to use tools that make use of `trace` instructions.